Characterizing and Computing the Set of Nash Equilibria via Vector Optimization: Introduction

 \section{Introduction}

 The Nash equilibrium is a fundamental concept in game theory.
-Proposed by John Nash in his seminal papers~\cite{nash1950,nash1951}, the Nash equilibria provide a stable strategy set in a noncooperative game setting.
+Proposed by John Nash in his seminal papers~(\cite{nash1950,nash1951}), the Nash equilibrium notion provides a stable strategy set in a non-cooperative game setting.
 Specifically, these solutions are such that no player can unilaterally reduce her costs when all other players fix their own strategies.
-Though an equilibrium of a noncooperative game was first introduced as the solution to a special linear program by John von Neumann~\cite{neumann1928theorie} in a two-player zero-sum setting, a general $N$ player game is solved via fixed point arguments.
-This remains the case even for games with convex costs and constraints as demonstrated in~\cite{rosen65}; there always exists a Nash equilibrium for a convex game, but stronger convexity conditions are required to guarantee uniqueness.
+Though an equilibrium of a non-cooperative game was first introduced as the solution to a special linear program by John von Neumann~(\cite{neumann1928theorie}) in a two-player zero-sum setting, a general $N$ player game is solved via fixed point arguments.
+Even for games with convex costs and constraints, fixed point arguments are required as demonstrated in~\cite{rosen65}; there always exists a Nash equilibrium for a convex game, but stronger convexity conditions are required to guarantee uniqueness.
 In this work, we are not concerned with the existence or uniqueness of Nash equilibria.
 Instead, our aim is to fully characterize, and thus enable the computation of, the set of all Nash equilibria.
 As such, these results are independent of the set of equilibria being a singleton, containing several or even infinitely many elements, or being an empty set.

 A Nash game is defined by a collection of optimization problems.
-Mathematically this is encoded by cost functions $f_i$ for each player $i$ and constraint sets; to simplify the exposition, the constraints are given by a shared constraint set $\bbx$.
-Though it is tempting to consider the vector optimization problem constructed from the $N$ player non-cooperative game in which all players simultaneously attempt to minimize their costs, i.e.,

-the set of minimizers of this vector optimization problem generally do \emph{not} coincide with any of the Nash equilibria for the game.
-Our primary motivation within this work is to deduce results in this direction; that is, we will construct a particular vector optimization problem that provides exactly the set of Nash equilibria as its minimizers.
+Mathematically this is encoded by cost functions and constraint sets for each player.
+Though it is tempting to consider the vector optimization problem constructed from the $N$ player non-cooperative game in which all players simultaneously attempt to minimize their costs, the set of minimizers of this vector optimization problem generally does \emph{not} coincide with the set of the Nash equilibria for the game.
+Our primary motivation within this work is to construct a particular vector optimization problem that provides exactly the set of Nash equilibria as its minimizers.
 This allows us to think about Nash equilibria as just a special type of Pareto efficiency.